-When encountering problems creating a new profile for the Booz Allen Hamilton Small Business Registration Database, ensure that you have taken the following steps:
+When encountering problems creating a new profile for the Booz Allen Hamilton Diverse Business Registration Database, ensure that you have taken the following steps:

 |1.
 Completed all required fields marked with an asterisk|

 |2.
 Submitted the profile after approving any edits in the preview screen by selecting “submit profile”|

 |3.
 Point of Contact email address is accurate which will be the address a confirmation email is sent to|